 The museum opened its doors in 1998 upon gathering a unique collection of objects and stories related to the genre.

-Inside the museum, we will learn the history of fado which began more than two centuries ago.
+Inside the museum, we will learn with the audioguide (audioguides) the history of fado which began more than two centuries ago.
 We will also discover how it has transformed from numerous influences to evolve into the fado we know today.